internetofvoice/vsms-skeleton/README.md

 **Please do not submit the example skill for certification.**

 ## What's next?
-VSMS aims to interact with multiple voice assistant systems, so it's not only nailed down to Alexa Skills Kit.
+VSMS aims to interact with multiple voice assistant systems, so it's not only nailed down to ASK.
 With more services popping up, VSMS will be extended to support those too.
 The idea is to have a single environment to handle all your voice assistant development needs without writing duplicate code.